-Most people with Down’s syndrome who live in a supported living situation will receive Universal Credit (UC), Employment and Support Allowance (ESA) and either Disability Living Allowance (DLA) or Personal Independence Payment (PIP), just like they would if they were living with family.
+Most people with Down’s syndrome who live in a supported living situation will receive either Universal Credit (UC) or Employment and Support Allowance (ESA) and either Disability Living Allowance (DLA) or Personal Independence Payment (PIP), just like they would if they were living with family.

 (Some people may still be on the older benefits, Incapacity Benefit or Severe Disablement Allowance plus Income Support, instead of ESA.)

 They may also get some extra money, called the Severe Disability Premium, with their income related ESA (or Income Support).
 It is worth checking your award to see if this premium has been added as some people do not know about claiming this addition.

 If you are in receipt of Universal Credit, there is no extra premium that can be added, unless you were previously entitled to the severe disability premium in another benefit such as ESA in which case you may get a transitional amount.

 If someone is still claiming carers allowance for you and still satisfies the eligibility conditions, ring and ask for advice to see if they are better off giving up their carers allowance or not.

 - You get the middle or higher rate of DLA care component, or either rate of the PIP daily living component

 - No one gets Carer’s Allowance for you

 Even if other people live with you, you may count as living alone.
 For example, anyone who also gets the middle or higher rates of DLA or PIP care component above does not count.
 Other people who do not count include joint occupiers (ie, people who are also liable to pay rent separately and aren’t your close relatives), resident landlords, and live-in carers (if you pay a voluntary or charitable organization for the services of the carer).